Were You Unjustly Convicted? Find Out If You Have Grounds for Post-Conviction Relief

 This is just an overview of the process.
 There are several other grounds for filing a Motion to Vacate Sentence, which is beyond the scope of this summary.
 And there is a federal counterpart to the Florida law, which can be found at Title 28 United States Code §2254 and §2255.
 That United States law requires that a Motion to Vacate Sentence be filed within one year of the date when the conviction became final, creating a conflict between the Florida and federal laws.
 It takes an experienced criminal defense lawyer to properly advise you as to how to proceed when it comes to post-conviction motions.

 - Panama City

 - Clear Water

 Why Choose Us?

 Criminal defense attorneys are a dime a dozen in the Fort Lauderdale area, and you get what you pay for.
 When your freedom is at risk, don’t trust your criminal case to just anyone.
 If you’re ready to get serious about protecting your rights, call The Law Offices of Robert David Malove.
-We offer highly skilled legal services that other defenders simply can’t match, including the following:
+We offer highly skilled legal services that other defenders simply can’t match.

 You can’t go wrong by contacting our firm and telling us about your situation.
 If we can help, we will!